 For those with sufficient income, we would suggest the Citi PremierMiles (review here) or UOB PRVI Miles (review here) cards instead, especially Citi for the more attractive sign-up bonus currently on offer.

-That said, this remains a good card with a few nice perks, and a fee-free option in year one which makes the sign-up bonus competitive.
+That said, this remains a good card with a few nice perks, and a fee-free option in year one which makes the sign-up bonus very competitive.
 The automatic miles conversion into KrisFlyer each month also makes this a simple card for many people who don’t want to keep on top of the transfer process.

 Our recommendations for credit cards and other similar products on this site do not constitute financial advice.